lanhzwind/svSolver-on-Clusters/README.md

 #Same as the above.
 ~~~

 MPI_LIBS is for choosing fortran libraries.
 For openmpi, different versions may have different settings.
-You nend to use **mpicc --showme:link** to check after you load openmpi.
+You need to use **mpicc --showme:link** to check after you load openmpi.

 When using mpi wrappers, you don't need to explicity set mpi include dir and compiling/linking flags.
 But if you can't use module load or mpi wrappers have some issues.
 You need to specify as below:
 ~~~